-Further, the FEMA app will help you find emergency shelters and disaster recovery centers where you can get in touch with a FEMA representative.
+Further, the FEMA app will help you find emergency shelters and disaster recovery centers where you can contact a FEMA representative.
 If you need financial assistance after a disaster, the app can also lead you to the right place so that you can start applying online.

 Knots might be the last thing you’d think about when it comes to survival apps but think about it.
-For instance, climbers know that a figure-eight knot is the best knot if you want to use a rope as a foothold or handhold when you climb.
-A bowline knot will be able to withstand loads of pressure, while a clove hitch can help you tie together a raft or shelter easily.
+For instance, climbers know that a figure-eight knot is best if you want to use a rope as a foothold or handhold when you climb.
+A bowline knot can withstand loads of pressure, while a clove hitch can help you easily tie a raft or shelter together.

 Not only that, but you will also learn what kinds of knots you need to do depending on the situation.
 The knots are filed under categories such as camping, boating, and climbing, to make it easier for you to find one for every activity.

-Learn how to tie at least 140 different kinds of knots when you download this app from the App Store or Google Play.
-You can choose from more than a dozen different languages, including Chinese, English, Japanese, Hebrew, German, French, and Portuguese, among others.
+Learn how to tie at least 140 knots when downloading this app from the App Store or Google Play.
+You can choose from more than a dozen languages, including Chinese, English, Japanese, Hebrew, German, French, and Portuguese.

 Knowing your local weather is very important.
 This is especially true if you are in the wild and outdoors.
-Knowing when severe weather, tornadoes, or heavy rains can help you survive.
+Understanding when severe weather, tornadoes, or heavy rains occur can help you survive.

 Weatherbug gives you real-time weather updates, heat index, pollen count, satellite maps, ultraviolet index, Doppler radar, and other information.